pph6/Munging-Project/README.md

 All of this data was saved in a new file, `clean_data.csv`.

-### Part 3: Analyze it
+### Analyzing
-I performed some aggregate statistics on the data.
+I performed some aggregate statistics on the data in the file named `analyze.py`.
+This program:

+- Opens up the cleaned up data file, `clean_data.csv` and imports it using Python's `csv` module.
+- Outputs the average temperature anomaly in degrees Farenheit for each decade since 1880.
+For example, output the average temperature anomaly for the decades:
+    - 1880 to 1889
+    - 1890 to 1899
+    - 1900 to 1909
+    - ...and so on.